SuhanNShetty/SuhanNShetty.github.io/_pages/about.md

 ### 2023
 - [June - September] I will be doing summer internship at [Disney Research Studios, Zurich](https://studios.disneyresearch.com/).

-- Our paper on "Dynamic Programming using Tensor Approximation for Contact-rich Manipulation" is presented in ICRA-2023
+- Workshop paper "Dynamic Programming using Tensor Approximation for Contact-rich Manipulation" is presented in [ICRA-2023](https://sites.google.com/view/icra2023embracingcontacts/home?pli=1)
   - [workshop paper](https://openreview.net/pdf?id=nhiMzuaPoP)
   - The main paper will be released soon (watchout for some cool results where we outperform RL algorithms on some highly challenging control tasks)